 Patients with multiple myeloma develop impaired immunity due to the abundance of abnormal immunoglobulins.
 Monoclonal immunoglobulins in multiple myeloma are correlated with hypogammaglobulinemia.
 In addition to impaired humoral immunity, patients with multiple myeloma also have impaired antigen recognition and processing by B-cells.
 T-cell responses are usually intact in patients with multiple myeloma.

 Infections and Immunodeficiency

-Bacterial infections such as mycobacterium leprae, which causes leprosy is associated with impaired T-cell immune responses.
+Bacterial infections such as mycobacterium leprae, which causes leprosy, are associated with impaired T-cell immune responses.
 Patients might develop increased T-cell activity with low levels of mycobacterium leprae specific antibodies, or decreased T-cell activity with very high levels of antibodies against the bacterium.

 Fungal infections such as candidiasis and histoplasmosis have been also associated with impaired delayed type hypersensitivity reaction and the inability of lymphocytes to process antigens for poorly understood reasons.

-Measles virus is associated with impaired T-cell and B-cell function in addition to lymphopenia.
+Measles virus is associated with impaired T-cell and B-cell function, in addition to lymphopenia.
 The virus can also impair the function of natural killer cells.
 Epstein-Barr virus is associated with impaired T-cell responses and immunosuppression.
-As a consequence, patients with acute infectious mononucleosis develop an impaired delayed hypersensitivity response, and a reduction in natural killer cells activity.
+As a consequence, patients with acute infectious mononucleosis develop an impaired delayed hypersensitivity response and a reduction in the activity of natural killer cells.

 Cytomegalovirus infects macrophages, which in turn play an important role in immunosuppression.
 Infected macrophages are rendered unable to present processed antigens for recognition by T-cells and B-cells.